ojundi03/obsidian/Final Year/FYP - Notes/Meetings/Meeting 2.md

 # Meeting 2
 - Figure out Input output
 	- Might use an IO address
-	- when you sse that reference, must be ridirected to the button
+	- when you see that reference, must be redirected to the button
 - PPU
 	- Simulate frame buffer
 - 3DS reference